CraftTweaker/CraftTweaker-Documentation/docs/Mods/ExtraUtilities2/CustomMachines/IMachine.md

 An IMachine is the actual machine object, you can get it from the [IMachineRegistry](/Mods/ExtraUtilities2/CustomMachines/IMachineRegistry).

 ## Importing the package
-It might be required for you to [import](/AdvancedFunctions/Import) the
+It might be required for you to [import](/AdvancedFunctions/Import) the class.
+You usually only need to import a class when directly using the name, such as in casting or [Array Declarations](/AdvancedFunctions/Arrays_and_Loops) but better be safe than sorry and add the import.
 ```
 import extrautilities2.Tweaker.IMachine;
 ```